Destiny's Child

-Destiny's Child was an American musical girl group whose final line-up comprised Beyoncé Knowles, Kelly Rowland, and Michelle Williams.
+Destiny's Child was an American girl group whose final lineup comprised Beyoncé, Kelly Rowland, and Michelle Williams.
 The group began their musical career as Girl's Tyme, formed in 1990 in Houston, Texas.
-After years of limited success, the original quartet comprising Knowles, Rowland, LaTavia Roberson, and LeToya Luckett were signed in 1997 to Columbia Records as Destiny's Child.
-The group was launched into mainstream recognition following the release of the song "No, No, No" and their best-selling second album, The Writing's on the Wall (1999), which contained the number-one singles "Bills, Bills, Bills" and "Say My Name".
-Despite critical and commercial success, the group was plagued by internal conflict and legal turmoil, as Roberson and Luckett attempted to split from the group's manager Mathew Knowles, citing favoritism of Knowles and Rowland.
+After years of limited success, the original quartet comprising Beyoncé, Rowland, LaTavia Roberson, and LeToya Luckett were signed in 1997 to Columbia Records as Destiny's Child.

+The group was launched into mainstream recognition following the release of the song "No, No, No" and their best-selling second album, The Writing's on the Wall (1999), which contained the U.S. Billboard Hot 100 number-one singles "Bills, Bills, Bills" and "Say My Name", alongside successful singles "Bug a Boo" and "Jumpin', Jumpin'".
+Despite critical and commercial success, the group was plagued by internal conflict and legal turmoil, as Roberson and Luckett attempted to split from the group's manager Mathew Knowles due to favoritism of Beyoncé and Rowland.
 In early 2000, both Roberson and Luckett were replaced with Williams and Farrah Franklin; however, Franklin quit after a few months, leaving the group as a trio.

-Their third album, Survivor (2001), whose themes the public interpreted as a channel to the group's experience, produced the worldwide hits "Independent Women", "Survivor" and "Bootylicious".
-In 2001, they announced a hiatus to pursue solo careers.
-The trio reunited two years later for the release of their fifth and final studio album, Destiny Fulfilled (2004), which spawned the international hits "Lose My Breath" and "Soldier".
-Since the group's official disbandment in 2006, Knowles, Rowland, and Williams have reunited several times, including at the 2013 Super Bowl halftime show and 2018 Coachella festival.
+Destiny's Child's third album, Survivor (2001), whose themes the public interpreted as a channel to the group's experience, produced the U.S. number-one songs "Independent Women" and "Bootylicious", as well as "Survivor", which peaked at number two.
+After releasing a Christmas album titled 8 Days of Christmas (2001), Destiny's Child announced a hiatus to pursue solo careers.
+The trio reunited two years later for the release of their fifth and final studio album, Destiny Fulfilled (2004), which spawned the U.S. top-three singles "Lose My Breath" and "Soldier".
+Since the group's official disbandment in 2006, Beyoncé, Rowland, and Williams have reunited several times, including at the 2013 Super Bowl halftime show, the 2018 Coachella festival and the final show of the 2025 Cowboy Carter Tour.